namshi/node-dock/README.md

 <img align="right" width="250px" src="https://raw.githubusercontent.com/namshi/node-dock/master/bin/images/logo.jpg?token=328420__eyJzY29wZSI6IlJhd0Jsb2I6bmFtc2hpL25vZGUtZG9jay9tYXN0ZXIvYmluL2ltYWdlcy9sb2dvLmpwZyIsImV4cGlyZXMiOjE0MDk2NTkwNDh9--e1ed3b45e0a32d0dfc91095bbc0cc320f23302a4" />

-# Node-Dock: docker command, without needing Ids.
+# Dock

+> Your sweet remedy for all your docker problems

-Node dock is an handy command that plugs on top of your usual [docker](https://www.docker.com/) commands adding some sugar and some handy function on top of it.
+Dock is an handy command that plugs on top of your usual [docker](https://www.docker.com/) commands adding some sugar and some handy function on top of it.